DePayFi/widgets/README.md

 #### providers

-Allows to set providers to be used for making RPC calls to the individiual blockchains:
+Allows to set providers to be used for making RPC calls to the individual blockchains:

 ```javascript
 DePayWidgets.Payment({